Catasauqua and Fogelsville Railroad: Ore spurs and wharves

-The railroad could not run a spur to every mine site, and a number of "ore wharves" were constructed along the right-of-way.
+The railroad could not run a spur to every mine site, and a number of ore wharves were constructed along the right-of-way.
 At the wharves, ore could be dumped from wagons into piles, and later transferred to railcars to be shipped to the furnaces.

 Important mines did, however, warrant the expense of constructing branch lines, authorized by a charter supplement of April 8, 1861.
 The longest of these left the main line at Trexlertown, and ran as far as Breinigsville on the unfinished Allentown Railroad right-of-way.
 There it diverged, and continued to Farmington, the site of a large ore wharf, and ended at the ore pits in the vicinity of Klines Corner.
 A shorter branch, originating at Crane, ran west and then turned sharply north to end at the Wallner iron mine near Haafsville.
-Finally, a switchback was built from the main line between Red Lion and Rittenhouse Gap in the late 1880s, which served the hematite mines near Seisholtzville.
-Another charter amendment of May 26, 1863, allowing the railroad to extend to Bath (northeast of Catasauqua and terminus of the Bangor and Portland Railroad) was never utilized.
+A switchback was built from the main line between Red Lion and Rittenhouse Gap in the late 1880s, which served the hematite mines near Seisholtzville.
+Another charter amendment of May 26, 1863, allowing the railroad to extend to Bath, northeast of Catasauqua and terminus of the Bangor and Portland Railroad, was never utilized.

-Reading control
+Reading Company acquisition

-Most of the stock of the Catasauqua and Fogelsville was bought by the Reading in 1890, as iron ore from the Mesabi Range began to put pressure on local iron mining operations.
+In 1890, most of the stock of the Catasauqua and Fogelsville was acquired by Reading Company at a moment when iron ore from the Mesabi Range was representing a competitive threat to local iron mining operations.
 It was leased to the Reading on December 8, 1893.
 Between 1916 and 1919, furnace slag was dumped under the Jordan Creek high bridge so that it could be replaced by a fill and culvert.
 Iron ore traffic continued to decline, and the local mines had all been shut down by the end of World War I. The mine branches remained in place, derelict, until the 1940s, when the three spurs and the main line south of Lock Ridge were abandoned.
 The Catasauqua and Fogelsville was formally merged into the Reading on August 10, 1944, probably to simplify the corporate structure of that railroad and to save on taxes, as with a series of other mergers the next year.